ionic-team/stencil-site/src/docs/guides/workers.md

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are a widely supported technology (Chrome, Firefox, Safari, Edge and IE11) that allows JavaScript to execute in a different thread, maximizing the usage of multiple CPUs; but most importantly not blocking the **main thread**.

 The **main thread** is where Javascript runs by default and has access to the `document`, `window` and other DOM APIs.
-The problem is that long running JS prevents the browser from running smooth animations (CSS animations, transitions, canvas, svg...), making your site to look frozen.
-That's why if your application needs to run CPU-intensive tasks, Web Workers will be a great help.
+The problem is that long running JS prevents the browser from running smooth animations (CSS animations, transitions, canvas, svg...), making your site look frozen.
+That's why if your application needs to run CPU-intensive tasks, Web Workers are a great help.

 ## When to use Web Workers?